AriRix1410/nordic-kitchen/README.md

   - In the GitHub repository, navigate to the Settings tab
   - Scroll down to GitHub Pages and select on the "Check It Out Here" link
   - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the master branch has been selected, click save.
+  - The page will be automatically refreshed with a message stating successful deployment

 The live link can be found here - https://aririx1410.github.io/nordic-kitchen/